pipelinelabo/datalaiq-wiki/api/extractors.md

 You can download autoextractor definitions in TOML format by issuing a GET request to `/api/autoextractors/download`.
 For each definition you wish to download, add its UUID as a parameter to the URL; thus if you wish to download two extractors with UUIDs ad782c81-7a60-4d5f-acbf-83f70e68ecb0 and c7389f9b-ba52-4cbe-b883-621d577c6bcc, you would send a GET request to `/api/autoextractors/download?id=ad782c81-7a60-4d5f-acbf-83f70e68ecb0&id=c7389f9b-ba52-4cbe-b883-621d577c6bcc`.

 If the current user has access to all the specified extractors, the server will respond with a downloadable file containing the definitions in TOML format.
-This file can be uploaded to another Gravwell system using the file upload API described above.
+This file can be uploaded to another DatalaiQ system using the file upload API described above.

 ## Deleting